NearNodeFlash/nnf-container-example/README.md

 * A Workflow is created and contains two directives:
   * Directive for the GFS2 filesystem (that matches the GFS2 storage name in the profile)
   * Directive for the container (that specifies the profile)
-* Workflow is progressed to the PreRun stage, where the container(s) starts
+* Workflow is progressed to the PreRun stage, where the container starts

 ## Making a Container Image

 To start, you must have a working container image that includes your application.
 This image and your application are used in the NNF Container Profile to instruct the container workflow to run your application.
+Adding an NNF Container Profile and container image may require elevated privileges.
+Please work with your system administrator to get these on your system.

 The `Dockerfile` in this repository creates an example image that can be used to drive container workflows.